Learn how to make the BEST Deviled Egg Salad!

-Fill a saucepan with enough water to cover the eggs in a single layer.
+- Fill a medium saucepan with enough water to cover the eggs in a single layer.
 Bring to a boil.

-Combine eggs with remaining ingredients, adding hot sauce, salt, and pepper to taste.
-Add up to 2 extra tablespoons mayo, depending on how creamy you want your egg salad.
+- Combine eggs with remaining ingredients (mayonnaise, shallot, celery, dijon, parsley, vinegar, curry powder), adding hot sauce, salt, and pepper to taste.
 Mix well.

-Serve deviled egg salad on croissants with lettuce.
+- Serve deviled egg salad on croissants with lettuce, if desired.
 Enjoy!